AKloc/BookNotes/The Effective Engineer.md

 ## The Effective Engineer

 **Main Takeaways:**
 - Very solid book for a new engineer.
-Probably the best I've ever read in this category that isn't focused on coding.
+Probably the best I've ever read in this category that isn't focused on coding - and it's nice that it
 - The book calls ROI "leverage" and uses that as the main driver for deciding what to work on, keeping it in mind when you're considering doing something that's a PITA now but could save hundreds of total hours later, etc. Really good thing for engineers to keep in mind.
 - Big focus on prioritization and how what you invest in your time in matters down the road.
 - Big on metrics.